 Manual manipulative therapy – Manual or manipulative therapy encourages joints to move when frozen.
 At the same time, manual therapy also creates better range and motion in frozen joints.

 Intramuscular Stimulation (IMS) – IMS or acupuncture is another physiotherapy treatment specialized for chronic and temporary back pain.
-The needles used in the process help stimulate the muscle fibres affected by the pain.
-This age-old practice of needle therapy has proven to relieve tension in muscles effectively.
+The needles used in the process helps stimulate the muscle fibres affected by the pain.
+This age-old practice of needle therapy has proven to relieve muscle tension effectively.